HCHHOH/MTSDDE/README.md

 - pandas == 1.1.5
 - torch == 1.10.1
 - scikit-learn==0.24.0
+- torchdiffeq==0.2.4

 ## Data
-The dataset used in the paper can be downloaded from [Time-Series-Library](https://github.com/thuml/Time-Series-Library).
+The time series datasets used in the paper can be downloaded from [Time-Series-Library](https://github.com/thuml/Time-Series-Library).

 The LargeST dataset used in the paper can be downloaded from [LargeST](https://github.com/liuxu77/LargeST).